thijssnelleman/automated-reproducibility/reviews/Weighted Initialisation of Evolutionary Instrument and Pitch Detection in Polyphonic Music.md

 Your corrected answer (empty if correct):

 The experiment test is summarised as: Visual comparison of the mean error curves over 10000 generations between the baseline algorithm (dotted lines) and the modified algorithm (solid lines) in Fig. 8.
-Your corrected answer (empty if correct):
+Your corrected answer (empty if correct): Visual and numerical comparison of the mean error curves over 10000 generations between the baseline algorithm (dotted lines) and the modified algorithm (solid lines) in Fig. 8.

 #### Results